C:\> asadmin --passwordfile filename create-node-dcom

 Troubleshooting

-subcommand might fail to create the node and
+The create-node-ssh subcommand might fail to create the node and

-report the error Illegal sftp packet len
+report the error Illegal sftp packet len.
+If this error occurs, ensure

 that no the startup file on the remote host displays text for

 noninteractive shells.
-Examples of startup files are .bashrc
+Examples of startup files are .bashrc,

 The SSH session interprets any text message that is displayed during login as a file-transfer protocol packet.
 Therefore, any statement in a startup file that displays text messages corrupts the SSH session, causing this error.